 - Design Verification Engineer

 Intense competition among companies has created tremendous demand for top engineering talent related to advanced mobility.
-If you are interested in beginning or advancing your career in advanced mobility, enrolling in Kettering University’s Master of Science in Electrical and Computer Engineering – Advanced Mobility Focus program may be your next best step.
+If you are interested in beginning or advancing your career in advanced mobility, enrolling in Kettering University’s MS Engineering-ECE-Advanced Mobility – Focus program may be your next best step.
 This program is 100% Online and ideal for engineers interested in electric vehicles, autonomous vehicles, and artificial intelligence as well as playing a leading role in re-shaping the automotive industry.

 The Kettering University Online team worked with both academic and industry experts to tailor this program specifically to meet the growing demand for jobs within the automotive and advanced mobility industry.
 Moreover, the program’s design enables students to build on their expertise by focusing on the creation, testing, and integration of the systems that will serve as a platform for the future of transportation such as the integration of electrical and computer systems, development of advanced mobility applications, and the design of dynamic systems.